A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Introduction

 The performance of neural networks has dominantly been measured using metrics such as classification or segmentation accuracy, precision, recall, and the area under the ROC curve.
 However, recent studies have shown the dangers of only considering such globally-averaged metrics~\cite{Shit2020, Mosinska2018, DaSilva2022} that provide only an aggregated, summarized, view of the performance of machine learning algorithms on datasets with sometimes millions of images.
 Such an approach may hide important biases of the model \cite{DaSilva2022}.
 For instance, for medical images, a 95\% accuracy is usually considered a good performance.
 But what about the remaining 5\%?
 It is usually unrealistic to expect models to reach 100\% accuracy, but the samples that are not correctly processed by a neural network may hide important biases of the model.
 These concerns led to the definition of new approaches and metrics that can aid the interpretation of black box models \cite{Chaddad2023}.

-For the task of segmentation in medical images, which is the focus, but not the only application of our study, the detection of relevant structures is usually only the first step of a more elaborate procedure for measuring relevant properties such as size \cite{DePMendes2021}, regularity \cite{Perez-Beteta2018}, length \cite{Paetzold2021, FreitasAndrade2022}, and curvature \cite{Krestanova2020, FreitasAndrade2022} of the imaged structures.
+For the task of segmentation in medical images the detection of relevant structures is usually only the first step of a more elaborate procedure for measuring relevant properties such as size \cite{DePMendes2021}, regularity \cite{Perez-Beteta2018}, length \cite{Paetzold2021, FreitasAndrade2022}, and curvature \cite{Krestanova2020, FreitasAndrade2022} of the imaged structures.
 Therefore, systematic segmentation mistakes might lead to undetected errors when characterizing samples for clinical diagnoses \cite{Reinke2021} and research purposes \cite{Shit2020}.
 An important cause of such systematic errors can be the presence of samples having characteristics that occur with low frequency in a dataset.
 This can happen due to additional, unexpected, noise during image acquisition, variations in tissue staining, image artifacts, or even the presence of structures that are anatomically different than what was expected.
 Assuming for illustration purposes that the data is normally distributed, a machine learning model having good performance around the peak of the distribution will tend to have good average accuracy measured for the whole dataset, even if it cannot correctly classify or segment images that are around the tail of the distribution \cite{Gupta2019}, which might be important for downstream analyses.
 Notice that this discussion does not necessarily only involves outlier images, but any image occurring with low probability.